kirstykitto/beyondLMS/pages/includemytool.md

 {% include JB/setup %}

 <p>
 	So.. you have something you would like to contribute?
-We require that pages hosted on this site satisfy the following requirements:
+We will help you write a page for it if you like, as long as it satisfies  the following requirements:
 	<ol>
 		<li> It must function without any form of dependency upon a LMS.</li>
 		<li> It must be demonstrably open source.</li>